 Within the humanities, these skills are attained best when students evaluate how others express their thinking and precisely what thinking is expressed.
 In concert with that evaluation, the students themselves attempt to express substantive ideas in clear and convincing ways.
 Said another way, these skills are attained by examining to what extent others have expressed beautifully that which is true, and by attempting themselves to express truth beautifully.

-Language arts content that aids this pursuit is measured by its ability to last (that is, its endurance for yielding pleasure and insight after close and repeated study) and its ability to develop in students empathy for fellow people.
+Language arts content that aids this pursuit is best measured by its ability to last (that is, its endurance for yielding pleasure and insight after close and repeated study) and its ability to encourage in students empathy for fellow people.

-Within this pursuit, the teacher is foremost a model of that which is taught, which obligates the teacher to live that life of quality and purpose.
+Within this pursuit, the teacher is foremost a model, which obligates the teacher to live that life of quality and purpose.
 As a model, the teacher is therefore able to act as a guide for others, serving occasionally as a source of knowledge but mostly as one who points the way for fellow explorers.

 It is important to note that a life of quality and purpose is not synonymous with a life of academic scholarship.
 Students’ interests, talents, and areas of intelligence vary, and it is appropriate for educators to expect production to vary.
-It is essential, however, that once such individuality is taken into account that educators expect quality from students, as accepting less conditions students to apply poor efforts and undercuts the very attribute education is intended to produce.
+It is essential, however, that, once such individuality is taken into account, educators expect quality from students, as accepting less conditions students to apply poor efforts and undercuts the very attribute education is intended to produce.

 Along these lines, an educator has a duty to view students individually, to work with them practically, empathizing with them before reprimanding them and using the most appropriate disciplinary strategy for each situation.

-The teacher is not above the student but farther along than the student, and the teacher’s purpose is to show the student how to come to that same place of quality and purpose.
+The teacher is not above the student but farther along than the student, and the teacher’s purpose is to show the student how to progress toward that same place of quality and purpose.